tsheporamantso/Awesome_books/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please follow me on github & twitter and also connect on Linkedin.
+If you like this project please follow us on github & twitter and also connect on Linkedin.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>